Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 - Hybrid: A combination of the two.

 What Are the Main Types of Cloud Services?

 - Software as a Service (SaaS): Apps accessible to the client via a web browser or a smaller application (e.g., Gmail, Google Drive, Google Play).

 - Platform as a Service (PaaS): An area where apps are developed and tested.

 - Infrastructure as a Service (IaaS): A place for computing resources in a virtual environment.

-Not going too fast, am I?
-Here are some fun facts about cloud computing to get you started!
+Here are some more fun facts about cloud computing to keep you going!

-Although there are many providers out there, the top three dogs are:
+Although there are many providers, the three most significant are:

 - Amazon Web Services (AWS)